Reshmareshu786/React-App-Store/README.md

 <summary>Functionality to be added</summary>
 <br/>

-The app must have the following functionalities
+The app have the following functionalities

-- Initially, the **Social** tab should be active and the apps with **Social** as their category should be displayed
+- Initially, the **Social** tab should be active and the apps with **Social** as their category will be displayed
 - When a value is provided in the search input
   - The apps in the active category, that include search input value in their name should be displayed
-  - When another tab is clicked, the apps in the corresponding category, that include search input value in their name should be displayed
+  - When another tab is clicked, the apps in the corresponding category, that include search input value in their name will be displayed
-  - The search should be case insensitive
+  - The search is case insensitive
 - When the search input is empty,
-  - All the apps in the active category should be displayed
+  - All the apps in the active category are displayed
-  - When another tab is clicked, the apps in the corresponding category should be displayed
+  - When another tab is clicked, the apps in the corresponding category are displayed
 - The `AppStore` component is provided with `tabsList`.
 It consists of a list of tabItem objects with the following properties in each tabItem object

   |     Key     | Data Type |